Baplar/ResoniteLinuxSplitteningPatches/docs/FullProton.md

 _All of the paths in the code snippets below assume your Steam library is setup at the default location `$HOME/.local/share/Steam/steamapps`.
 If your setup is different, adapt the paths accordingly._

 - Install a version of the [Resonite Mod Loader](https://github.com/resonite-modding-group/ResoniteModLoader) compatible with post-Splittening Resonite.
-We recommend you to use [our updated build of the mod loader](https://github.com/Baplar/ResoniteLinuxSplitteningPatches/releases/download/v0.1.9/RML_Splittening.zip).
+We recommend you to use [our updated build of the mod loader](https://github.com/Baplar/ResoniteLinuxSplitteningPatches/releases/download/v0.1.10/RML_Splittening.zip).
-- Download and extract [the LinuxSplitteningPatches mod](https://github.com/Baplar/ResoniteLinuxSplitteningPatches/releases/download/v0.1.9/LinuxSplitteningPatches.zip).
-This is necessary to patch a couple of functions in FrooxEngine that use libraries which do not behave well under Proton (DES cipher, uTouchInjection).
+- Download and extract [the LinuxSplitteningPatches mod](https://github.com/Baplar/ResoniteLinuxSplitteningPatches/releases/download/v0.1.10/FullProtonSplitteningPatches.zip).
+This is necessary to patch a couple of functions in FrooxEngine which do not behave well under Proton (DES cipher, uTouchInjection, Unity renderer watchdog, Hardware.Info CPU core info fetcher).
-- Download and extract [the LinuxSplitteningRendererPatches mod](https://github.com/Baplar/ResoniteLinuxSplitteningPatches/releases/download/v0.1.9/LinuxSplitteningRendererPatches.zip).
-This is necessary to patch the Unity renderer’s watchdog, which can not detect that the main process is still running if it is running in Proton.
-It also fixes an issue with the Hardware.Info library not being able to compute the number of CPU cores in Wine.
 - Edit Resonite.sh to launch the main DLL under Proton instead of system dotnet
 ```sh
 patch -u << "EOF"